-Exploring Creation with Botany, 2nd Edition, is part of the award-winning Young Explorer Series–voted the #1 homeschool science curriculum for over 13 years in a row.
+Exploring Creation with Botany, 2nd Edition, is part of the award-winning Young Explorer Series, voted the #1 homeschool science curriculum.

 Understanding how plants and animals (including humans) were meant to interact for their created purposes helps us spread the beauty of God everywhere we go.